BUMETCS673/project-team-4/README.md

 ```

-To commit and push changes to the remote repo:
+Commit and push changes to the remote repo:

 ```console